 The stunning Austin Central Library, already a finalist for the International Federation of Library Associations’ Public Library of the Year, leaped in prestige by winning LEED Platinum Building Certification this summer.

 The award confirms that the space’s design and construction exemplify the utmost concern for human and environmental health.
 The library scored high marks for its green power, water-recycling systems, daylight use, views and community connectivity.
 Yet, we should feel challenged — not satisfied — by this last designation.
+Renewable-energy use, efficient landscaping and wastewater technologies are built-in, but considerable effort is still required to create real community connectivity.
+That is, the kind of bonds among people that exist beyond the realm of LEED’s neighborhood density and pedestrian access targets.
+We’ve built an impressive library, but what must we do to ensure that the people come?
+Not just avowed bookworms, architectural tourists, and downtown high-rise dwellers, but the broadest swath of our community possible?

 Early indications are promising.
 The library staff, led by director Roosevelt Weeks, have stepped up efforts to welcome and wow diverse library visitors.
 I witnessed it recently when I accompanied a group of 30 black and Hispanic kids from the Children’s Defense Fund’s Freedom Schools summer program to the Central Library.
 Most of the kids hailed from underserved East Austin neighborhoods and hadn’t heard much about the library, let alone visited it.